MicrosoftDocs/visualstudio-docs/docs/vsto/content-controls.md

 ### Check box
  A check box provides a UI that represents a binary state: selected or cleared.

  Unlike the other types of content controls, the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)] does not provide a specific type that represents a check box content control.
 In other words, there is no `CheckBoxContentControl` type.
 However, you can still create a check box content control by adding a generic <xref:Microsoft.Office.Tools.Word.ContentControl> to a document programmatically.
-For more information, see [Check Box Content Controls in Word Projects](#checkbox).
+For more information, see [Check box content controls in Word projects](#checkbox).

 ### Combo box
  A combo box displays a list of items that users can select.
 Unlike a drop-down list, the combo box enables users to add their own items.
 For more information, see the <xref:Microsoft.Office.Tools.Word.ComboBoxContentControl> type.